-For the past few quarters, we have begun to see improved customer spending behavior patterns at the majority of our geographically diversified regional gaming properties.
-Nevertheless, the expansion of recently constructed gaming facilities continues to impact the overall domestic gaming industry as well as our operating results in certain markets.
+For the past few quarters, we had seen improved customer spending behavior patterns at the majority of our geographically diversified regional gaming properties.
+However, as reported by most jurisdictions, regional gaming industry trends began softening midway through the second quarter and remained soft through the end of June, particularly in our unrated player category.
+The expansion of recently constructed gaming facilities continues to impact the overall domestic gaming industry as well as our operating results in certain markets.